WaterHyacinthInNANHU/mingxuanyan.github.io/_news/penance_accept.md

 related_posts: false
 ---

-Our work ''Think before You Leap: Content-Aware Low-Cost Edge-Assisted Video Semantic Segmentation!'' has been accepted by **ACM Multimedia 2023**! 🎉✨
+One paper ''Think before You Leap: Content-Aware Low-Cost Edge-Assisted Video Semantic Segmentation!'' has been accepted by **ACM Multimedia 2023**! 🎉✨